opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 ![Nike](/assets/media/blog-images/2026-01-01-introducing-agentic-search-ui/blog-9-web-summary.png)

-Next, let's try integrating with the sample MCP server to let the agent view the user's order history for a more customized, personalized search experience.
+Next, let's try integrating with the MCP server to let the agent view the user's order history for a more customized, personalized search experience.
 This server has a tool `simple_get_order_history` we can use to return the order history details for the current user.

 1. Under **Configure Agent > MCP Servers**, select **Add MCP server**.
 2. Under the **MCP Server** dropdown, select `Customer Order History MCP Server`.